Table of Contents Contents

 Deadline to File an Objection

-The time limit for filing a Notice of Objection with the Canada Revenue Agency upon receiving your Notice of Assessment (or Reassessment) is 90 days.
-It’s imperative that you apply within these 90 days, as the CRA doesn’t usually grant extensions, unless due to dire circumstances (eg: extended hospitalization).
+The time limit for filing a Notice of Objection with the Canada Revenue Agency upon receiving your Notice of Assessment (or Reassessment) is 90 days from the mailing date, according to the Income Tax Act, which is different from the Excise Tax Act.
+It’s imperative that you apply within these 90 days, the statutory deadline, as the CRA doesn’t usually grant extension requests, unless due to certain circumstances (eg: extended hospitalization).
+This can be done through regular mail or registered mail.

 How to File a Notice of Objection